Gourieff/comfyui-reactor-node/README.md

 2. Go to the `ComfyUI\custom_nodes` directory
 3. Open Console and run `git clone https://github.com/Gourieff/comfyui-reactor-node`
 4. Run `install.bat`
-5. (From the version 0.3.0) Download facerestorers models from the links below and put them into the `ComfyUI\custom_nodes\comfyui-reactor-node\models\facerestore_models` directory:
+5. (From the version 0.3.0) Download facerestorers models from the links below and put them into the `ComfyUI\models\facerestore_models` directory:
    - CodeFormer: https://github.com/sczhou/CodeFormer/releases/download/v0.1.0/codeformer.pth
    - GFPGAN: https://github.com/TencentARC/GFPGAN/releases/download/v1.3.4/GFPGANv1.4.pth
 6. Run ComfyUI and find there ReActor Node inside the menu `image/postprocessing` or by using a search